 For example, perishables have “Sell by” dates that only indicate how long a store can keep a particular product on the shelf.
-StillTasty notes that even if you buy ground beef on the “Sell by” expiration date, you can safely store it in a refrigerator for up to 2 days.
+StillTasty notes that even if you buy ground beef on the “Sell by” expiration date, you can safely store it in a refrigerator for up to two days.

 Properly-stored pasteurized milk typically lasts five to seven days after the date on the carton.
 Even better, if the product is ultra-pasteurized, it can last much longer than that; a quick check of the label verified that’s why my half-and-half lasted as long as it did.